 Nonoperating revenues and expenses - Nonoperating revenues and expenses consist of property taxes levied by the District, investment income, interest expense and noncapital grants and gifts.
-Parcel taxes remained relatively unchanged in 2011 as compared to 2010.
-Tax assessments for the general obligation bonds increased by \$1,139,000 over 2010.
-Interest expense increased by \$208,000 or 52% in 2011 due to capital leases entered into for the acquisition of new equipment and for a secured loan after remaining relatively stable in 2010 and 2009.
-Investment income increased by \$31,000 in 2011 and decreased by \$56,000 in 2010.
-Noncapital grants and gifts decreased by \$39,000 in 2011 and increased by \$419,000 in 2010.
+Parcel taxes remained relatively unchanged in 2012 as compared to 2011.
+Tax assessments for the general obligation bonds decreased by \$36,000 over 2012.
+Interest expense increased by \$130,000 or 22% in 2012 due to capital leases entered into for the acquisition of the Electronic Health Records.
+Investment income increased by \$3,000 in 2012 and increased by \$31,000 in 2011.
+Noncapital grants and gifts increased by \$569,000 in 2012 and decreased by \$39,000 in 2011.
+The 2012 increase is due to the receipt of governmental funds for the Electronic Health Records of \$427,000.

-Capital grants and gifts - The District received gifts of \$349,000 from a foundation and various individuals to purchase capital assets in 2011 and \$208,000 in 2010, an increase of \$141,000 and a decrease of \$11,000, from 2010 and 2009, respectively.
+Capital grants and gifts - The District received gifts of \$2,043,000 from a foundation and various individuals to purchase capital assets in 2012 and \$349,000 in 2011, an increase of \$1,694,000 and an increase of \$141,000, from 2011 and 2010, respectively.

-The District's cash flows - Changes in the District's cash flows are consistent with changes in operating losses and nonoperating revenues and expenses, discussed earlier.
+The District's cash flows - Changes in the District's cash flows are consistent with changes in operating losses and nonoperating revenues and expenses, as discussed earlier.

-Capital assets - At the end of 2011 and 2010, the District had \$17,616,000 and \$10,875,000 respectively, invested in capital assets, net of accumulated depreciation, as detailed in Note 6 to the financial statements.
-In 2011 and 2010, the District purchased new equipment and made capital improvements costing \$8,574,500 and \$5,435,700, respectively.
-The majority of the 2011 improvements related to the preparation of a master plan, detailed planning, acquisition of equipment, and installation of the information systems wiring for the District's renovation project.
+Capital assets - At the end of 2012 and 2011, the District had \$25,216,000 and \$17,616,000, respectively, invested in capital assets, net of accumulated depreciation, as detailed in Note 6 to the financial statements.
+In 2012 and 2011, the District purchased new equipment and made capital improvements costing \$9,575,000 and \$8,574,500, respectively.
+The majority of the 2012 improvements related to the preparation of a master plan, detailed planning, acquisition of equipment, and installation of the information systems wiring for the District's renovation project.

-Debt - At June 30, 2011 and 2010, the District had \$40,403,000 and \$14,100,000, respectively in bonds and equipment notes payable outstanding as detailed in Note 10 to the financial statements.
-In 2011 the District entered into equipment leases totaling \$4,482,000 for purchases of an Electronic Health Record, Stryker Power Equipment, OR Scheduler, and a secured note payable from GE as outlined in Note 10.
-The District also received \$23 million in general obligation bond funds for the second and final phase of the facilities project.
+Debt - At June 30, 2012 and 2011, the District had \$39,872,000 and \$40,403,000, respectively, in bonds and equipment notes payable outstanding as detailed in Note 10 to the financial statements.
+In 2012, the District entered into equipment leases totaling \$333,640 for purchases of an Electronic Health Record.

-Future plans - The District issued \$23 million in general obligation bonds in August 2010 in order to finance the second and final phase of the facilities project.
+Future plans - The District issued \$23,000,000 in general obligation bonds in August 2010, in order to finance the second and final phase of the facilities project.
 During this phase, which the District expects to complete in 2013, the District will complete all construction and improvements and finish purchasing the equipment budgeted in the project.
-Total project costs are estimated to be at least \$39 million and will be financed by bond proceeds, interest earned on temporarily invested bond proceeds and operations, philanthropic giving and potentially other sources.
+Total project costs are estimated to be at least \$39,000,000 and will be financed by bond proceeds, interest earned on temporarily invested bond proceeds and operations, philanthropic giving, and potentially other sources, including financing for the equipment components of the project.

-The District was awarded a loan of approximately \$2,000,000 from the California Energy Commission ("CEC").
+The District was awarded a loan of approximately \$1,065,000 from the California Energy Commission ("CEC").
 The intended purpose of the loan is to finance energy efficient projects for the District.
-The loan has an interest rate of 1.0% Qualifying projects are being identified and reported to the CEC.
+The loan has an interest rate of 3.0% Qualifying projects are being identified and reported to the CEC.
 The loan funds may be utilized in part or up to the full amount of the loan, the District will determine which, if any, of these funds will be applied to such projects.
-At June 30, 2011, the District is still in the planning process for these projects.
-The projects should be completed in fiscal year 2012.
+At June 30, 2012, the District is still in the planning process for these projects.
+The projects should be completed in fiscal year 2013.